hojin-kr/tldr-summary/README.md

 [https://summarizer.tl-dr.in](https://summarizer.tl-dr.in)

 Provides a service that summarizes long-late articles in 1 line, 3 lines, 10 lines, and 30 lines using the open source Python sentence shortening module.

+TL; DR : Too Long; Didn't Read